- Las Positas College

 Online Course Development Program

-The purpose of the Online Course Development Program is to train faculty to design, develop, and teach instructionally sound online courses.
-Based on best practices in online pedagogy, participants will design and develop their course over one semester.
-They will then typically teach it the following semester.
+The purpose of the Online Course Development Program is to train faculty to design, develop, and teach instructionally sound online courses based on the quality standards of the OEI Course Design Rubric.
+Typically, participants design and develop their course over one semester, then teach it the following semester.

 Simply put, an online course is a course conducted over the Internet.
 Students log into your course to, among other things, access class documents, read announcements, communicate with you and their classmates, complete assignments, participate in discussions and groupwork, and take quizzes and tests.